SukanyaGhosh6/port_scanner/README.md

 The goal was to build something simple to understand, and I think I’ve done that.
 But there’s always room for improvement, and that’s what makes this field (and coding in general) so exciting!

----

-And there you have it — my very own simple port scanner!
-Feel free to use it, tinker with it, and let me know if you come up with any cool enhancements!